upsun/blackfire-google-alert-example/README.md

 ## About

 <p>
-   We have just created a new Symfony application to import
+   We have just created a new Symfony application to import Google Alert RSS feed entries on your Blackfire Timeline.
    <BR>The generated code has been setup for a typical web application project hosted on <a href="https://upsun.com/">Upsun</a>.
 </p>